 The measurement problem and black hole of solipsism

-Mention of the measurement problem may well be the point at which any scientists reading this switch off.
-Including this famous paradox in the same discussion as consciousness is fraught with risk, and the black hole of solipsism usually beckons.
+Including this famous paradox in the same discussion as consciousness may well be the point at which any scientists reading this switch off.
+Such discussions are frequently a scientific dead end, and a black hole of solipsism usually beckons!
 As stated previously I do not believe in a world created by the mind.
-The mistake of solipsism is not so much in saying consciousness is connected to matter – they are connected every time you reach out to pick up an object – but in centering the material Universe on consciousness, specifically human consciousness, thereby pushing matter and energy into second place.
+The mistake of solipsism is not so much in saying consciousness is connected to matter – they are connected every time you reach out to pick up an object – but in centring the material Universe on consciousness, specifically human consciousness, thereby pushing matter and energy into second place.

 As the classical double slit experiment was tested in the quantum world, a number of thought and real world experiments were devised to deal with the measurement problem, the most sophisticated of these being the delayed choice quantum eraser experiment.
 The results of these experiments are not in dispute, but their interpretation most certainly is.
 Whatever interpretation is applied (Copenhagen view, pilot wave theory, many worlds interpretation) the results still boil down to one important point.
-Particles seem to exhibit different behaviours depending on whether the path they took can be known, or the information about that path is lost for ever.
-Not just whether the particles’ paths are being measured but whether they are being measured, recorded and known.
-Whether the interpretation of this result is a multi-verse, or a decision about waveform collapse being sent back in time to the measured particle, the significant variable in the real world experiment is whether or not the measurement is witnessed at some point.
+Particles seem to exhibit different behaviours depending on whether there is a genuine act of measurement is taking place.
+Whether the interpretation of this result is a multi-verse, or a decision about waveform collapse being sent back in time to the measured particle, the significant variable in the real world experiment is whether or not an actual measurement is being taken.

 Some claim the measurement problem will soon be solved by the pilot wave theory and Bohmian mechanics.
 However if this debate really is over, why does a well respected physicist like Dr Al-Khalili still regard this a mystery in his Royal Institute lecture?
 And why has no-one been awarded the Nobel prize for solving one of the great puzzles of modern science?